 It pays to keep track of the latest traps and tricks, he says, even if it's a card you've had for a long time.

 What to say when negotiating

-Once you know the offers, start trying to get rid of that fee.
+Once you know the offers, start trying to get rid of that balance transfer fee.

 "I'd start with a request to waive the whole fee," says Bilker.
 "Chances are, in today's climate, it will be difficult to do that," but it's still worth a try.

 Mention points like your many years of loyalty to the company and your record of on-time payments.